node-formidable/formidable/README.md

 - `options.filter` **{function}** - default function that always returns true.
   Use it to filter files before they are uploaded.
 Must return a boolean.

+- `options.createDirsFromUploads` **{boolean}** - default false.
+If true, makes direct folder uploads possible.
+Use `<input type="file" name="folders" webkitdirectory directory multiple>` to create a form to upload folders.
+Has to be used with the options `options.uploadDir` and `options.filename` where `options.filename` has to return a string with the character `/` for folders to be created.
+The base will be `options.uploadDir`.

 #### `options.filename`  **{function}** function (name, ext, part, form) -> string